 - Ramps between the main motorway tunnel and the surface intersection at President Avenue

 - Tunnel stubs for a future connection south to extend the M6

 - A new intersection at President Avenue including the widening and raising of President Avenue at this location

 - Provision of new shared cyclist and pedestrian pathways connecting Bestic Street, Brighton Le Sands

 - Motorway support infrastructure including tunnel ventilation systems and the motorway control centre

 - New service utilities including a permanent power supply line

 - Minor adjustments to local roads in the project area.

-The project is expected to cost around $2.6 billion, and open to traffic late 2025.
+The project budget is $3.1 billion, and will open to traffic late 2025.